open-organization/open-decision-framework/ODF-community.md

  • Who is likely to disagree, dissent, reject, or opt out?
 Who else may care?
 </td>
 <td rowspan=3>
-There are a handful of issues that often generate controversy and upset within Red Hat, including:<br/><br/>
+There are a handful of issues that often generate controversy and upset within organizations, including:<br/><br/>
  • Decisions, policies, or changes that impact associates, such as rewards and wellness programs<br/><br/>
  • Changes to associates' work environment<Br/><br/>
  • Implementation of proprietary technology<br/><br/>